vaibhavkarve/traffic-study/README.md

 # traffic-study
 Project with Prof. Sowers studying the traffic data of NYC taxis, provided by Prof. Work.
+Project partner: Derrek Yager.
+Institute name: University of Illinois at Urbana Champaign.
+Department of Mathematics.

 Work commenced May 2016.

+__main_.py is to be treated as the "work file" of this project.
+It is the only file which should be run on its own.
+All other files are designed as modules which can be called into __main__.py using import.

 Order in which the codes should be run:
-1. Link_data_extraction.py
+	1. Link_data_extraction.py (extracts from database, lines corresponding to specific link)
-2. Traveltimes_and_trips.py
+	2. Data_matrix.py (all the key functions relating to the data matrix)
+	3. Traveltimes_and_trips_extraction.py
-3. Periodicity_analysis.py
+	4. Periodicity_analysis.py
+	5. Autocorrelation.py
+	6. Daily_trends.py
+	7. Non_negative_matrix_factorization.py

-The code of Matrix_derivative_integrate.py is a standalone code that has not been linked to the problem yet, but will come in handy once we start doing low-rank approximations of the data.
-Consequently, I am yet to add comments to this file and/or clean up its code.
+Following are standalone codes that have not been linked to the problem yet, but will come in handy later.
+Consequently, I am yet to add comments to these file and/or clean up their code.
+	1. Low_rank_approximation.py
+	2. Principal_component_analysis.py

+All data files are now in a seperate folder.

 Also, refer to .pdf report for details of the why?'s and how?'s.